-Understanding the difference between large cap stocks and small cap stocks will enable investors to comprehend a fund’s performance better and how their prices behave in different market cycles.
+Understanding the differences between large-cap stocks and small-cap stocks may help investors comprehend how certain unit trust funds behave in different market cycles.

-Large cap stocks are normally defined as companies with relatively high market capitalisation.
+Large-cap stocks are defined as stocks of companies with high market capitalisation.
 In this context, market capitalisation refers to the total market value of a company and is obtained by multiplying the company’s stock price by the total number of shares in issue.
-Large cap stocks tend to be industry leaders, have established track records and generally enjoy stable earnings growth.
-Due to their size, they are better equipped to ride out challenging economic times compared to smaller cap stocks.
-As a result of these features, the share prices of large cap stocks are relatively more resilient than smaller cap stocks.
+Large-cap stocks tend to be industry leaders, have established track records and generally enjoy stable earnings growth.
+Due to their size of operations, large-cap companies are better-equipped to ride out challenging economic conditions compared to smaller-cap companies.
+As a result of these features, the share prices of large-cap companies tend to be relatively more resilient than smaller-cap stocks.

-In contrast, small cap stocks tend to be new players or operate in new growth industries.
-Due to their smaller profit base, small cap companies can generate higher earnings growth rates compared to large cap companies.
-However, their earnings tend to be less predictable and are more vulnerable to changes in economic conditions.
-For this reason, small cap stock prices are more volatile.
-Thus, they are considered to be riskier investments when compared to large cap stocks.
+In contrast, small-cap stocks tend to be stocks of newer players or companies that operate in new growth industries.
+Due to their smaller revenue base, small-cap companies can potentially generate higher growth rates compared to large-cap companies.
+However, their earnings tend to be less predictable and are more vulnerable to a slowdown in economic conditions.
+For this reason, the prices of small-cap stocks are more volatile and these stocks are considered to be riskier investments as compared to large-cap stocks.

 Performance of FBM KLCI and FBM Small Cap Index

 To illustrate the volatility of small-cap stocks relative to large-cap stocks, Figure 1 shows the performance of the FTSE Bursa Malaysia (FBM) KLCI and the FBM Small Cap Index from 3 January 2017 to 31 March 2022.